GambuzX/Ascii-Raider/docs/README.md

 ## Additional Topics

 This is an extra chapter filled with topics that we considered relevant, not only to justify certain decisions in our code but also to discuss problems that didn't seem to fit in any other chapter.

+### Data Class Smell and MVC

+This discussion could easily fit in the code smell section but, because we are not that sure if it is really a smell or a consequence of the architectural pattern, we decided to put it here.
+By strictly following the MVC structure and listening to the advices from our professor, the Model, in our case the LevelModel class, should be kept as dumb as possible, making the Controller the responsible for knowing how the data is transformed and modeled.
+This causes a code smell known as Data Class, where a class is simply a place where you put data in with the correct getters and setters.
+The almost antagonistic paradoxical pressure between the two ideas left us a bit lost and confuse.

 ### Save Data in Model and Efficiency
 One  of the first problems that we had was how to save data in the LevelModel.
 Our basic unit was the Element and so our first solution was to save all the different derived elements in only **one list**.